đź“… Updated: January 28, 2026 (Originally published: June 24, 2018)

 }

-header is completely eliminated from the responses.
+The Server header is completely eliminated from responses.

 sudo yum -y install https://extras.getpagespeed.com/release-latest.rpm